sxcode runs entirely on your own machineDownload for Windows, macOS and Linux

 Frequently asked.

 Yes.
-It runs entirely on your machine, and there's no paid tier to use it.
+It runs entirely on your machine, and there is no paid tier to use it.

-No. It launches the agent CLIs you already have installed — Claude Code, Codex, Gemini, Agy, or any command.
-If a CLI isn't installed, the terminal just says "command not found".
+No. It launches the agent CLIs you already have installed, such as Claude Code, Codex, Gemini, Agy, or any command.
+If a CLI is not installed, the terminal simply says "command not found".

-Warp is a great single terminal and Cursor is editor-bound; both center on one agent. sxcode is built to run many terminal agents in parallel on an infinite canvas — local-first, bring your own CLI.
+Warp is a great single terminal and Cursor is bound to the editor, and both center on one agent. sxcode is built to run many terminal agents in parallel on an infinite canvas.
+It runs on your machine and lets you bring your own CLI.

-Local voice (Apex) uses a Whisper model on your machine (~31 MiB, one-time download), then runs offline.
-No browser or cloud speech service.
+Local voice (Apex) uses a Whisper model on your machine (about 31 MiB, downloaded once), then runs offline.
+There is no browser or cloud speech service.

-Download sxcode, point it at a repo, and run all your agents locally — free, no cloud.
+Download sxcode, point it at a repo, and run all of your agents locally, side by side.
+It is free, and nothing touches the cloud.